What is the Patient Visibility setting?

 We strongly advise you to read the whole of this article and ensure that you fully understand the implications of changing this setting before you choose “Visible to responsible user”

-Site Administrators will always be able to see all patients regardless of visibility settings.
+Site Administrators will always be able to see all patients regardless of the visibility setting.

 Site Administrators can change this centrally by going to Settings -> General and scrolling to How do you manage your customers?: